Angelina of Greece

+Head from the Angelina's sepulchre (1913 photograph).

 Angelina of Greece (c.
 1380 - Segovia, c.
-1440) was a woman of Balkan origin who later established herself in Segovia.
+1440) was a woman of Balkan origin who later established herself in Segovia, Castile (now, Spain).

 Origin

 The traditional historiography goes, in accordance with the inscription on her tomb, that Angelina was the daughter of a Count 'Juan' (i.e. Ioannes, John, János, Ivan, etc.), and the illegitimate granddaughter of a certain king of Hungary, probably Andrew, Duke of Calabria, the titular king of Hungary.
 Later, it was speculated that she was an illegitimate descendant of Louis I of Hungary by way of an illegitimate son, which would be Count Juan.

 At present it has been proposed that she was a girl of Greco-Serbian origin, a daughter of John Uroš, count of Thessaly and titular Emperor of the Serbs, Greeks, and Bulgarians.
 This affiliation would likely be the one that explains her being known in Spain under the surname de Grecia (of or from Greece).
 In the case of the name Angelina, by which she was known in Spain, a Byzantine affiliation has been noted.